petershin/liferay-learn/docs/commerce/latest/en/developer-guide/using-client-extensions/using-the-shipping-engine-client-extension.md

 }
 ```

 The `OptionLabelRestController` contains a single post method that has two parameters: the JSON Web Token (JWT) and the request body.
 The token authenticates HTTP calls, and the request body contains data as a string in JSON format.
 After logging the request body, it uses a `JSONObject()` constructor to create a new JSON object from the JSON string in the request body.
-If the json object doesn't contain the `name` attribute, it returns null.
+If the JSON object doesn't contain the `name` attribute, it returns null.
 Next, it uses a `JSONObject()` constructor to add the shipping option name and returns it as a response entity along with the HTTP status.

 ### Examining `OptionsRestController.java`